pedroslo/Digital-MAC-unit/README.md

 # Digital MAC Units - VHDL
-This repository contains conventional Digital MAC units, implemented in VHDL.
+This repository contains conventional Digital Multiply-accumulate (MAC) units, implemented in VHDL.
 Each folder contais all the files needed to implement the MAC units ( adders, multipliers, registers).
 All circuits are generic, meaning that they can be simulated for any number of bits.

 # MAC unit: Array Multiplier + Ripple Carry Adder